 Argued a successful case before the U.S. Court of Appeals for the Federal Circuit on behalf of domestic wire rod producers addressing the circumvention of an antidumping order.

 Represented U.S. producers of pre-stressed concrete steel wire strand and pre-stressed concrete steel rail tie wire in successful antidumping investigations and reviews of multiple countries.

-Represented domestic producers of prestressed concrete steel wire strand, kitchen shelving and racks, and polyester staple fiber, in antidumping and countervailing duty cases against imports from China.
+Represented U.S. producers of steel fabricated products, including boltless steel shelving and kitchen and appliance shelving and racks, in successful antidumping and countervailing duty cases against China.

 Represented agricultural producers of fresh garlic, canned mushrooms, honey and fresh Atlantic salmon in antidumping and countervailing duty cases and sunset reviews involving China, Chile and Norway before the U.S. International Trade Commission.